The Patent Portfolio Powering Content Moderation

 We hold granted patents in 17 jurisdictions: United States, United Kingdom, and 15 European countries (via EP validation) including Germany, France, Italy, Spain, Netherlands, Sweden, Switzerland, Norway, Ireland, Austria, Belgium, Denmark, Finland, Luxembourg, plus South Africa, covering 53% of global GDP.

-Patent infringement is strict liability—meaning intent is not required.
+Patent infringement is strict liability.
+Intent is not required.
 If your vendor lacks proper IP coverage, you may have exposure when deploying their system.
 Vendor indemnification clauses may not cover third-party IP rights.
 Procurement teams benefit from verifying IP coverage before deployment.

 What happens if I'm already operating without a licence?

-Contact [email protected] immediately.
+Contact [email protected].
 We work with platforms to establish appropriate coverage based on deployment scale and revenue.
 Proactive licensing is significantly more favourable than responding to enforcement actions.
 Initial response within 2 business days, urgent matters same day.

 How is licensing priced?

 Potentially.
 Patent infringement is strict liability regardless of independent development.
 If your technical methods practise our granted patent claims, licensing may be required.
-Clean-room implementation, parallel development, and lack of copying do not provide a defence to patent infringement.
+However, if you switch to our open source tools, that resolves the question entirely.
 We recommend a confidential technical review.

 How can I verify your patent coverage?